olaf7/poc-soma/ReadMe.md

 ## Casus

 ### Background
 We have 3 Soma devices: https://www.somasmarthome.com/
-The tree devices are a [Soma Tilt](https://www.somasmarthome.com/pages/smart-tilt) and two [Soma Smart Shades 2](https://www.somasmarthome.com/).
+The three devices are a [Soma Tilt](https://www.somasmarthome.com/pages/smart-tilt) and two [Soma Smart Shades 2](https://www.somasmarthome.com/).

 These are connected through a [Soma Connect](https://www.somasmarthome.com/products/soma-connect-blinds-control-for-amazon-alexa-apple-homekit-google-home) which is basically a Raspberry Pi.
-On another Pi is running [Home Assistant](https://www.home-assistant.io/) as a [Docker](https://www.docker.com/) container.
+Another Pi is running [Home Assistant](https://www.home-assistant.io/) as a [Docker](https://www.docker.com/) container.
 It is linked to the Soma Connect using [Soma Connect Integration](https://www.home-assistant.io/integrations/soma/).

 ### App(s)
 Soma provides an App through the Apple and Google App-Stores called [Smart Shades](https://play.google.com/store/apps/details?id=com.wazombi.RISE).
 I think it can be improved a great deal, but it seems to do it's primary job: link devices to the Soma Connect and configure them.
 The most important settings are the minimal and maximal positions of the devices which defines if shades are open or closed.